-Gardens Residents Will Make Merry in a Patriotic Way Hon.
-Newton W. Gilbert Will be Speaker of Indepenon July 4-Committees Active.
+Gardens Residents Will Make Merry in a Patriotic Way on July 4-Committees Active.

-The residents of the Gardens are planning the tenth annual celebration of Independence Day in this community.
-It will be a patriotic, jolly day, with a program of interest from early morning until late at night.
-The executive committee of the Celebrations Association of the Gardens, with S. W. Eckman president, has the plans of the day in hand.
+The residents of the Gardens are planning the tenth annual elevation of Independence Day in this community.
+It will be patriotic, jolly day, with a program of interest from early morning until late at night.
+The executive committee of the elevations Association of the Gardens, with S. W. Eckman elevations the plans of the day in hand.

-The Town Criers, Edward S. Swazey and assistants, will waken the villagers and call them to the Green, where the Flag raising will take place at 9:00 a. m., under the direction of the Legion with Irving H. Hare in charge.
-The band and members of the Choral Club will lead the singing of patri-
+The Town Criers, Edward S. Swazey and assistants, will taken the villagers and call them to the Green, where the raising will take place at 9:00 a. m., under the direction the Legion with Irving H. Hare in charge.
+The band and members of the Choral Club will lead the singing of patritic songs.

-The children's games, directed by Dr. W. F. Saybolt and M. J. Stickel, will take place on the Square at 10:30 a. m.
-During the afternoon a baseball game, between a team of townspeople and one of residents of the Inn and Apartments, will take place.
-At 4 p. m. a program of music and a number of dances by the Chalif pupils will be given in the natural amphitheatre of Olivia Park.
+The children's games, directed by Dr. W. F. Saybolt and M. Stickel, will take place on the Square at 10:30 a. m.
+During afternoon a baseball game, between a team of townspeople and one of residents of the Inn and Apartments, will are place.
+At 4 p. m. a program of music and a number of ances by the Chalif pupils will be given in the natural amphetre of Olivia Park.
 Dr. T. T. Sweeny and Louis P. McGahie are in charge of the Olivia Park program.

-The dance in Station Square during the evening will be directed by Horace F. Pomeroy and a large committee.
-Early in the evening a band concert will be given followed by dancing by those under 16 years of age from 7 to 9 o'clock, when all over 16 will dance until midnight.
+The dance in Station Square during the evening will be erected by Horace F. Pomeroy and a large committee.
+Early the evening a band concert will be given followed by dancing by those under 16 years of age from 7 to 9 o'clock, when all over 16 will dance until midnight.

-The seating arrangements throughout the day will be under the direction of George C. LeBlanc.
-The Big Sisters of Queens Borough will be given the privilege of the refreshment
+The seating arrangements throughout the day will be under direction of George C. LeBlanc.
+The Big Sisters of the Borough will be given the privilege of the refreshment booth.

-Thomas J. Mitchell, 81 Puritan Avenue, is the treasurer and checks should be mailed to him.
-Only those who have subscribed, their families and guests, will be entitled to badges which will be the means of admission to all the events of the
+Thomas J. Mitchell, 8t Puritan Avenue, is the treasurer and checks should be mailed to him.
+Only those who have subscribed, their families and guests, will be entitled to badges which will be the means of admission to all the events of the treasurer.